-Womb cancer, also called uterine cancer, is caused by an abnormal and uncontrolled growth of cells in your womb (uterus).
+Womb cancer (uterine cancer), is caused by an abnormal and uncontrolled growth of cells in your womb (uterus).

-Womb cancer develops in the lining or the wall of your womb.
-It’s the fourth most common cancer in women in the UK – about 7,800 women are diagnosed each year.
-Womb cancer is most common in women over the age of 50.
+Womb cancer is the fourth most common cancer in women in the UK – about 7,800 women are diagnosed each year.
+Most women who get womb cancer are over 50.

 There are two main types of womb cancer.

-Some women can get a lump in the inner lining of their womb called an endometrial polyp.
-These lumps are often benign (not cancerous), but some may contain cancer cells.
+Some women get a lump in their pelvis.
+These lumps are often benign (not cancerous), but some may be cancerous.
 Ask your doctor for more information.

 The exact reasons why you may develop womb cancer aren't fully understood at present.
-However, it's thought that if you have too much of the hormone oestrogen in your body in relation to progesterone, you may be more at risk of developing the condition.
+However, you may be more likely to develop it if you have too much of the hormone oestrogen in your body (in relation to progesterone).

-The type of womb cancer known as uterine sarcoma is more common in African-Caribbean women and in women who have previously had radiotherapy to their pelvic area.
+The uterine sarcoma type of womb cancer is more common in African-American women, and in women who have previously had radiotherapy to their pelvic area.

-If your GP suspects that you have womb cancer, he or she will refer you to a specialist clinic or to a gynaecologist (a doctor who specialises in women's reproductive health).
-You may also have a number of tests to diagnose womb cancer.
-Some of these are listed below.
+If your GP suspects you have womb cancer, he or she will refer you to a gynaecologist (a doctor who specialises in women's reproductive health).

-In this test, a small ultrasound probe is gently placed into your vagina.
+In this test, a radiographer (a health professional trained to perform imaging procedures) will place a small ultrasound probe into your vagina.
 Ultrasound uses sound waves to produce an image of the inside of your womb.
 This will measure the thickness of your womb lining, which can help to diagnose womb cancer.

 A biopsy is a small sample of tissue.
 This will be sent to a laboratory for testing to determine the type of cells and if these are benign or cancerous.
 There are several different ways to take a biopsy.

-Womb cancer often causes symptoms quite early.
-If it's diagnosed early, treatment can be very effective.
+If womb cancer is diagnosed early, treatment can be very effective.

-Your treatment for womb cancer will depend on the type of womb cancer you have, the grade of cancer (how fast it's growing), how far it has spread, your age and your general health.
-Endometrial cancer and uterine sarcoma are treated in similar ways.
+Your treatment for womb cancer will depend on the type of womb cancer you have.
+It will also depend on how fast it's growing, how far it has spread, your age and your general health.
 Your doctor will discuss your treatment options with you.

 For most women with womb cancer, the first and most common treatment is surgery.
-Your doctor is likely to suggest a hysterectomy – an operation to remove your womb.
+Your doctor will probably suggest a hysterectomy – an operation to remove your womb.

-If you have a total hysterectomy, your womb, fallopian tubes and both ovaries are usually removed.
+If you have a total hysterectomy, your surgeon will usually remove your womb, fallopian tubes and both ovaries.
 Your surgeon may also remove or examine the lymph nodes around your womb.
-Lymph nodes are glands throughout your body that are part of your immune system.
-As well as removing any cancerous cells, checking lymph nodes can help your doctor to decide whether you need other treatment.
+As well as removing any cancerous cells, checking the lymph nodes can help your doctor to decide if you need other treatment.

 The aim of surgery is to remove all traces of the cancer.
-If your cancer is contained within your womb, then a hysterectomy is often successful at treating womb cancer.
+If your cancer hasn’t spread outside your womb, a hysterectomy is often successful at treating it.

 For answers to frequently asked questions on this topic, see FAQs.